The Blue Lagoon (1949 film): Retrospective

 In 1952, Paul Rotha called the film "an escape into empty romanticism."
 In his 1964 book Where We Came In, C.A.
 Oakley criticized the film, calling it a 'pot-boiler', suggesting that it lacked creativity and critical acclaim despite being financially successful.
 In the Sunday Times Guide to Movies on Television, Angela Allan called the film "slow-moving but ultimately pleasant idyll on desert isle."
 Despite the narrative potential that its source material offered, George Perry wrote in his book The Great British Picture Show that the movie ultimately fell short of expectations and provided a rather underwhelming cinematic experience.
 Steven H. Scheuer gave it a two-star rating, suggesting a lukewarm reception, and noted the picturesque scenery but asserted that it failed to compensate for the film's narrative weaknesses.
 Described as a "moderate adventure drama," his review provides minimal commentary on the cast and director, emphasizing the film's shortcomings in storytelling despite its visual appeal.
 Leonard Maltin called the film "slowly paced but refreshing."

 In a 2007 analysis, Shane Burridge compared the 1949 and 1980 film adaptations of The Blue Lagoon.
 Burridge faulted the 1949 version for its superficial treatment of survival and abrupt maturation while praising the 1980 remake's explicit sexual content.
 He commended the 1949 film's innocence and performances but noted unsettling hints of a grim finale.
 Burridge suggested that audience preference might swing between the original and the remake based on these elements.

 Robin Holabird wrote in 2021 that the movie "captures the tone using less salaciousness than the 1980 interpretation."
 He praised it as a respectable endeavour owing to the involvement of a director who once worked with Alfred Hitchcock, an Academy Award-winning cinematographer, and talented actress Jean Simmons.

 Legacy

-David Cronenberg has stated to David Breskin that it was the scariest movie that he ever saw as a kid, and he holds it in high regard.
-Cronenberg explained that the apprehension represented in this particular film stemmed from the disconnection between the two teenage protagonists and their parents.
-According to Cronenberg, the concept of parental separation constituted the most fear-inducing factor, as he hypothesised that neonates are universally fearful of such separation.
-In addition, the individual remarked that adults frequently interpret children's fear of movies based on their perspective, ignoring the fact that children can endure far more frightening circumstances than adults may believe.
+David Cronenberg has stated to David Breskin that it was the scariest movie that he ever saw as a child due to the separation of the child protagonists and their parents.
+According to Cronenberg, " I think kids can take a lot of things that adults find terrifying, but what is almost universally terrifying for a kid is the idea of being separated from his parents".

 An interview with Susan Stranks for the BFI channel on YouTube in 2021 revived interest in the film.